-With a coarse material such as scrim, wipe the plate in circular movements, removing excess ink and pushing the ink into the burred lines.
+Use scrim to wipe the plate in circular twisting movements, removing excess ink and pushing the ink into the burred lines.

-Next, wad up a piece of yesterday’s newspaper or an old phone book page and continue to wipe the ink in circular motions.
-This should start to reveal your
+Next, use a piece of newspaper, tissue or an old phone book page and continue to wipe the ink in circular motions.
+This should start to reveal your drawing.

 The pressure of the press combined with the dampened paper should draw the ink out of the lines of the plate.
-If using an etching press, the pressure should
+The pressure on the press should be quite firm.

 After the print has gone through the press, peel off the paper to reveal your print!

 Your plate can now be inked up and wiped again for another print!
-When you have finished printing the ink can be cleaned up with plain water and a cloth.
+When you have finished printing, the ink can be cleaned up with cold water, washing up liquid and a rag.

 If your print is a little smudged or blurry, dampen your paper less or blot it more before printing.